AleeAlette1/NEOs_Project/README.md

 ## Why this topic?

 Our group chose this topic because we wanted to build a binary classifier model which can predict future NEOs as either potentially hazardous to Earth or not.
 A new movie on Netflix, *Don't Look Up*, was just released that had to do with a comet approaching Earth and scientists trying to warn the public about it.
-Although this movie is more about the satire of different characters, a comet or asteroid harming our planet is definitely something that could happen.
+Although this movie is more about comedic humor, a comet or asteroid harming our planet is definitely something that could happen.
 So, we wanted to research and analyze the data to see how likely a NEO could harm us.

 ## Questions We Would Like to Answer:

-1. Is there gonna be a space object that has the potential to hit our planet?
+1. Is there going to be a space object that has the potential to hit our planet?
 2. What is the probability that these objects will be hazardous?
-3. Where is the primary designation for the asteroids?
+3. What is the name of the NEO(s) that are potentially hazardous?

 ## Group Members:
 |       Member       |      Role      |                   Responsibilities                  |